 The Company measures the cost of equity-settled transactions with officers, directors, employees and consultants by reference to the fair value of equity instruments at the date at which they are granted.
 Estimating fair value for share-based payments requires determining the most appropriate valuation model for a grant of these instruments, which is dependent upon the terms and conditions of the grant.
 This also requires determining the most appropriate inputs for the valuation model, including the expected life of the option, volatility, dividend yield and forfeiture rates.
-Refer to note 8 of the Consolidated Financial Statements for the year ended October 31, 2012 and note 9 of the condensed consolidated interim financial statements for the six months ended April 30, 2013 for weighted average assumptions used to determine the fair value of Company warrants and options.
+Refer to note 8 of the Consolidated Financial Statements for the year ended October 31, 2012 for weighted average assumptions used to determine the fair value of Company warrants and options.